dtn7/dtn7.github.io/index.md

-## An Open-Source Disruption-tolerant Networking Implementation of Bundle Protocol 7
+## Disruption-Tolerant Networking Implementations of Bundle Protocol 7

 In disruption-tolerant networking (DTN), data is transmitted in a store-carry-forward fashion from network node to network node.
-In this work, we present an open source DTN implementation, called DTN7, of the recently released Bundle Protocol Version 7 [(draft version 23)][ietf-dtn-bpbis-23].
-Currently there are two implementations maintained in our project
+We are presenting two free and open source DTN implementations of the recently released Bundle Protocol Version 7 [(draft version 23)][ietf-dtn-bpbis-23].

 __DTN7-go__ is written in Go and provides features like memory safety and concurrent execution.
-With its modular design and interchangeable components, DTN7 facilitates DTN research and application development.
-Furthermore, we did an experimental evaluation of DTN7 and other DTN systems including Serval, IBR-DTN, and Forban.
+With its modular design and interchangeable components, DTN7-go facilitates DTN research and application development.
+Furthermore, we did an experimental evaluation of DTN7-go and other DTN systems including Serval, IBR-DTN, and Forban.
 Our results indicate that DTN7 is a flexible and efficient open-source multi-platform implementation of the most recent Bundle Protocol Version 7.

 __DTN7-rs__ is written in Rust and provides an implementation focused on speed.
 With the rust compiler working with the LLVM backend, it can be compiled for a huge amount of platforms, including WebAssembly to be executed in a browser.
 A conducted evaluation shows, that the Rust implementation and WebAssembly as a platform provides enough performance for even higher bundle workloads, while at the same time leaving only a minimal memory/storage footprint.